 - Teaching reading and mathematics

 - Language acquisition

 Working in the field of special education will be rewarding and challenging.
 You may choose to specialize in working with children or adults.
-Special education encompasses working with people who have physical handicaps, mental retardation, who suffer from traumatic brain injuries, or in the overlooked venue of special education: the gifted.
+Special education encompasses working with people who have physical handicaps and mental retardation, as well as those who suffer from traumatic brain injuries or the gifted.
 Possible employment opportunities for graduates may include working within the following areas:

 - Severely handicapped